whatheheckisthis/Intent-to-Auditable-Trust-Object-Index/README.md

 The framework establishes a repeatable pipeline for identity and access assurance.

-Source-system extracts are collected from authoritative identity platforms, transformed into a normalised identity and access model, evaluated against explicit control assertions, and recorded as structured evidence.
+Source system extracts are collected from authoritative identity platforms, transformed into a normalised identity and access model, evaluated against explicit control assertions, and recorded as structured evidence.

 The architecture separates four concerns: